Strain-tunable anomalous Hall effect in hexagonal MnTe: Methods

 \subsection{Uniaxial strain transport experiments}

 In-situ tunable uniaxial strain was applied to a thin-plate sample using a homemade three-piezostack uniaxial strain cell based on the technology in Refs. \cite{hicksPiezoelectricbasedApparatusStrain2014a,mutchEvidenceStraintunedTopological2019}.
-The previously polished sample was then glued across the gap of the strain cell using Stycast 2850FT epoxy, with a typical gap size of $\sim$1 mm.
-In practice, a thin cigarette paper ($\sim$0.03 mm thick) was also inserted beneath the sample to prevent direct contact between the sample and the titanium plate.
+The polished sample was glued across the gap of the strain cell using Stycast 2850FT epoxy, with a typical gap size of $\sim$1 mm.
+In practice, a thin cigarette paper ($\sim$0.03 mm thick) was also inserted beneath the sample to prevent direct contact between the sample and the titanium plates.
 Uniaxial strain was applied to the sample by tuning the gap size, controlled by differential motion of the three piezostacks driven by an external DC voltage.
 In our experiments, we utilized a Keithley 2400 source meter to supply positive voltage on the inner piezostack and reverse voltage to the outer piezostacks to generate compressive strain, and the opposite voltage configuration was used to apply tensile strain.
-The amplitude of the nominal strain $\epsilon_{\mathrm {nom.}}$ can be extracted by measuring the strain on the piezostack $\epsilon_{\mathrm {piezo}}$ via a silicon strain gauge (SS-150–124–15P, Micron Instruments, Semi Valley, CA) glued to the side wall of one piezostack.
+The amplitude of the nominal strain $\epsilon_{\mathrm {nom}}$ can be extracted by measuring the strain on the piezostack $\epsilon_{\mathrm {piezo}}$ via a silicon strain gauge (SS-150–124–15P, Micron Instruments, Semi Valley, CA) glued to the side wall of one piezostack.
 The strain on the piezostack is given by $\epsilon_{\mathrm {piezo}}=[(R-R_0)/R_0]/g$, where $R$ is the strain gauge resistance, $R_0$ is the resistance at zero strain, and $g$ is the gauge factor of the silicon strain gauge.
-The gauge factor is 80 at room temperature and 165 at 2 K, which is much larger than that of a metal foil strain gauge ($g \sim 2$), and the temperature dependence of $g$ was calibrated previously \cite{malinowskiSuppressionSuperconductivityAnisotropic2020}.
+The gauge factor is 80 at room temperature and 165 at 2 K, and the temperature dependence of $g$ was calibrated previously \cite{malinowskiSuppressionSuperconductivityAnisotropic2020}.
 Consequently, the nominal strain can be obtained from: